Saranyaaav/PROMPT-ENGINEERING/README.md

 ---

-### 3. Balanced scaling: parameters, tokens, compute
+### III.
+Balanced scaling: parameters, tokens, compute

 Scaling laws also show **how** to scale efficiently: